 When total disability ends.
-In the event your disability waiver ends because you are no longer Totally Disabled under the Fund definition, your Fund coverage will remain in force for three months from the last day of the month in which your disability waiver ends.
-If you return to Covered Employment during this period, you will continue to be covered for up to six consecutive months from the last day of the three-month extension period provided that you work at least 40 hours in Covered Employment during each preceding month.
+In the event your disability waiver ends because you are no longer Totally Disabled under the Fund definition, and you do not return to work with a Related Organization, your Fund coverage will remain in force for three months from the last day of the month in which your disability waiver ends.